Italian coast guard brings ashore migrants on Lampedusa | The China Post

 The dangers of migrants making the journey across the Mediterranean were underlined on Thursday, with more than 80 people feared dead off the coast of Tunisia.
 The Tunisian coast guard said a vessel carrying the migrants appeared to have capsized.

-The International Organization for Migration said that the boat had foundered near the city of Zarzis, and that 82 of the migrants on board were missing.
-Four were rescued from the water, one of whom had died overnight.
+The International Organization for Migration said that the boat had foundered near the city of Zarzis and that 82 of the migrants on board were missing.
+Four were rescued from the water, one of whom later died.

 The migrants were fleeing Libya, where an airstrike hit a migrant detention center a day earlier, killing 44 people and wounding 130.